yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Yeah!
 With his clintched fist!
 * ---
 * Edwin:
-* DIR-dresses his Cadets uniform.
+* DIR-dresses his Cadets uniform and puts on guns.
 Pulls out the plans on the coffee table.
 And pushes the things aside.
 * ---
 * ---
 * Action Plan - Brick